anthobarbarich/paradisecity/content/practical.md

       Don’t forget to bring your ID!
 No ID = no entry!
 One ticket is valid for one entrance per person.
     question: WHERE TO STAY DURING THE FESTIVAL?
+  - answer: >-
+      Only on Holiday tickets.
+Not on Day and Weekend tickets.
+If you forgot to order your camping ticket, a camping upgrade is available.
+    question: IS MY CAMPING TICKET INCLUDED IN MY FESTIVAL TICKET?
+  - answer: >-
+      On our camping you can take a hot shower and use toilets.
+You will also find what you need to do your dishes and recycle your waste!

+      Hungry after a day of partying?
+Breakfast is available at the camping: on Saturday and Sunday from 08.00h till 12.00h and on Monday from 08.00h until 11.00h.

+      Our camping crew will be at your disposal to answer all your questions and needs (hospitality desk), and the security will also look after you.
+    question: ARE THERE CAMPING FACILITIES INCLUDED?
+  - answer: >-
+      Yes, here: https://paradisecity.be/book-hotel-festival/ and we have great deals with shuttle included.
+    question: ARE THERE HOTEL OPTIONS?
+  - answer: >-
+      Check-in: Continuously from Friday June 29th, starting at 14.00h.
+      Check-out: Monday, July 2nd, before 11h00.
+    question: OPENING HOURS?
+  - answer: 'Only at the festival, sorry.'
+    question: ARE THERE LOCKERS ON THE CAMPSITES?
 others:
   - answer: >-
       The police of Steenokkerzeel will centralize everything.
 Contact the info-point.
 They will help you further.
     question: 'I''VE LOST MY BELONGINGS AT THE FESTIVAL, WHAT CAN I DO?'
+  - answer: >-
+      There is a small shop on site where you can buy cigarettes from a selection of brands.
+You can smoke on site, and we will give away free pocket ashtrays!
+So PLEASE, PLEASE, place your cigarette butts inside!

+      One thing is forbidden: smoking in our tents!
+    question: CAN I BUY CIGARETTES?
+CAN I SMOKE ON SITE?
+  - {}
 ---
 #